-This cake is velvety and moist, and I swear no one who tries it will have any idea that it is gluten or dairy-free.
+This cake is velvety and moist, with a tender crumb and a bright lemon flavor.
+I swear no one will guess that it is gluten or dairy-free.
 This cake also gets some of its sweetness from the addition of honey, which pairs perfectly with the lemon.

 Jump to: